FunKey-Project/FunKey-Project.github.io/docs/developer_guide/software_reference/index.md

 integrated MicroSD card.
 Most of its contents is made available to a host computer when connected over USB.

-The MicroSD card format is detailed in the [Disk Partition][2] section.

 ## Video Processing

 The **FunKey-S** CPU does not feature a GPU.
 For this reason, the